Explorers / Pre-Kindergarten Instructor

 7th/8th Grade Instructor

 Amy Lee-Despard teaches our 7th and 8th grades, as she has since 2009.
 Ms. Lee-Despard was voted “Best Teacher on Bainbridge Island” in 2012 and 2013 by Inside Bainbridge.
-Amy’s educational background includes a Bachelor of Arts degree in English from SUNY, as well as a master of science in education centering on elementary and middle school education from the College of St. Rose.
-Prior to joining SCCS, Amy worked for the Central Kitsap School District’s curriculum department as a “curriculum guest teacher,” developing and teaching combination art and writing lessons.
+She also received recognition as an outstanding educator in 2013, and in 2018, from the Delta Kappa Gamma Society International, which promotes professional and personal growth of women educators and excellence in education.
+Amy's educational background includes a Bachelor of Arts degree in English and minor in History from SUNY Albany, NY, as well as a Master of Science in Education, centering on elementary and middle school education, from the College of St. Rose in Albany, NY.

 Music Instructor and Choir Director